 Purpose

-The Registration Enhancement Committee meets twice per semester before and after peak registration period to enhance effectiveness and efficiency for enrollment services, and identify and minimize redundancies and barriers.
+The Enrollment Management Committee meets twice per semester (before and after peak registration period) and once during the summer to enhance effectiveness and efficiency for enrollment services, and identify and minimize redundancies and barriers.

 Enrollment –

+Increase access, ensure equity, and enhance student success through outreach and retention plans and activities.

-Become familiar with the established enrollment targets and promote access, equity, and success;
+Become familiar with district and college enrollment targets and changes in demographic of student body.

-Assist in determining, achieving and maintaining optimum enrollment in credit and contract education programs;
+Assist in determining, achieving and maintaining optimum enrollment in credit, non-credit, and contract education programs;

 Ensure class schedule development meets enrollment needs by adopting the revised/up-to-date class schedule from previous term with adjustment for improvement.

+Plan and implement a program of publicity and outreach activities which inform and involve students

+Develop, propose, and implement retention activity plan in order to increase retention and completion

+Facilitate high school to college and Adult School transition by establishing and/or confirming liaisons with local feeder schools such as Oakland Unified, Berkeley Unified, Albany Unified, and Emeryville Unified

 Increase Organizational Efficiency –

+Integrate related activities with the college’s institutional planning process

 Identify and remove registration bottlenecks, e.g., student registration holds;

 Review, evaluate registration process, procedures, and practices to enable the delivery of effective academic programs and student support services;

 Improve existing service triage design and implement the enhanced plan in areas, e.g., assessment, orientation, counseling, financial aid, business services, instruction;

+Promote and ensure visitor follow-up through the welcome desk

 Improve Service Level and Quality –